sabarnett/FlightLogV2/README.md

 Note that this project has dependencies on my UtilityViews and UtilityClasses repos for various views and for my developer log.

+### Reporting

+As of July 12, the app now includes rudimentary reporting.
+This is PDF based, the PDF being generated using a new framework library called PDFTools.
+So, the project now has a third project dependency on the PDFTools framework in my repos.

+Reporting is evolving slowly, but the pilot, aircraft and flight reports are complete and contain all the specific details found on the detail screens.
+I do have plans for extending the reporting and fiddling with the styles I have defined, but these are not priority tasks at this time.